symfony/symfony/src/Symfony/Bundle/FrameworkBundle/Tests/Fixtures/Descriptor/builder_1_public.md

 - Factory Class: `Full\Qualified\FactoryClass`
 - Factory Method: `get`

+### definition_without_class

+- Class: ``
+- Public: no
+- Synthetic: no
+- Lazy: no
+- Shared: yes
+- Abstract: no
+- Autowired: no
+- Autoconfigured: no

 ### service_container

 - Description: `ContainerInterface is the interface implemented by service container classes.`